MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 ### Default (station) adapter creation flow

-Next, the client driver must set all the WiFi specific device capabilities, typically in the [*EvtDevicePrepareHardware*](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) callback function that follows.
+Next, the client driver must set all the Wi-Fi specific device capabilities, typically in the [*EvtDevicePrepareHardware*](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) callback function that follows.
 If your hardware needs interrupts to be enabled in order to query firmware capabilities, this can be done in [*EvtWdfDeviceD0EntryPostInterruptsEnabled*](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry_post_interrupts_enabled).

 Note that WiFiCx no longer calls **WDI_TASK_OPEN**/**WDI_TASK_CLOSE** to instruct clients to load/unload firmware nor will it query for Wi-Fi capabilities via the **WDI\_GET\_ADAPTER\_CAPABILITIES** command.